RaymondBrien/zombie-bingo/TESTING.md

 1
 Landing page - DONE
-Pressing enter starts the game
+Pressing enter starts the game.
-Press enter when instructed
+Press enter when instructed.
-The Game started as expected
+The Game started as expected.
 No fix required.

 2
 Landing page - DONE
 Ctrl C will confirm if user wants to leave the game.
 If not, the game will continue.
+Used control C on home page.
+Program confirms y or n with user as expected.
+Program finishes if y inputted, program starts if n inputted.
+No fix required.
 ---
 3
 Question 1 - DONE